clutchitggs/clutchitggs/README.md

 ### Tal Nagar

 Electrical Engineering student at H.I.T, 3rd year, power-engineering specialization.
 Licensed electrician.
-2 years as a practical EE at U-tron.
+2 years industry experience as a practical EE at U-tron.
 Based in Israel.

 The projects below started with curiosity that led to solo-founder attempts.
 None became sustainable businesses; on the bright side the development process taught me a lot.